 Healthy mothers and healthy babies

 Guinea is one of the most difficult places to become a mum.
 For every 100,000 births, 650 mothers die during childbirth.
 This compares to just eight in the UK.
 Many babies also die at birth.
 For instance, while there are 65 infant deaths for every 1,000 babies born in Guinea, in the UK there are only four.

 Trained health workers make a difference

-Safe delivery’: an innovative app supports healthy motherhood
+Safe delivery: innovative app supports healthy motherhood

 Health workers also use an innovative ‘Safe delivery’ app developed by the Maternity Foundation.
 It helps train medical staff in how to deliver babies safely including medical advice for any issues that come up before, during and after a birth.